wpmudev/appointments/README.md

 * **`npm run watch`**: Start watching JS files.
 At the moment not all JS files are watched.
 Continue reading for more information.
 * **`npm run build`**: Run the build process.
 This is generate po files, compress JS files (with Webpack) and compress the plugin zip among some other little tasks made by Grunt.

-## JavaScript
+## JavaScript and Stylesheets
-At this moment **only shortcodes JS files are managed by Webpack**
+All JS files that are processed by Webpack are located at `_src` folder.

 `webpack.config.js` includes the setup to watch and process JS files.

 Run `npm run watch` to start watching files.
 You only need to modify `.dev.js` files and Webpack will do the rest by processing them in `.js`.

-For instance: `includes/shortcodes/js/app-confirmation.dev.js` will be processed to `includes/shortcodes/js/app-confirmation.js` automatically when Webpack is watching.
+For instance: `_src/shortcodes/js/app-confirmation.dev.js` will be processed to `includes/shortcodes/js/app-confirmation.js` automatically when Webpack is watching.

+Stylesheets are slightly different.
+At the moment only `_src/admin/css/unslider` is processed by Webpack.
+But Webpack only understands JS so `_src/admin/css/unslider.js` will load css files, then Webpack processes that JS and converti it to CSS.
+Please, take a look at `webpack.config.js` file comments.

 ### JavaScript Source Maps
 Webpack always compress files so it's impossible to debug.
 Fortunately Webpack will generate source maps for you as `.js.map` files.